X Factor (Polish TV series): Judges

 On 15 January 2011 on Dzień Dobry TVN it was officially confirmed that Czesław Mozil and Kuba Wojewódzki will join the judges panel and on 19 January 2011 web portal plejada.pl revealed that Maja Sablewska would be the third judge.

 Since the first news about Polish version of X Factor was released, many web portals and journals have speculated on the make up of the judges panel.
 On 27 November 2010 Polish gossip webpage pudelek.pl reported that Kuba Wojewódzki, Natalia Kukulska, Patrycja Markowska (singer) and Piotr Metz (popular music journalist) had been offered to join the judges panel.
 A few days later Party magazine reported that Edyta Górniak would appear as a judge on TVN's newest show.
 It quoted a person connected with TVN: Edyta will serve as a judge in new show, which TVN is preparing for spring.
 However, there was no confirmation if the mentioned show was X Factor.

 On 14 December "Super Express" revealed that Piotr Metz and Przemysław Nieużyła (manager) are finalising their contracts.
 On 13 December 2010 Ewa Wojciechowska, editor in chief of connected with TVN website plejada.pl revealed on Dzień Dobry TVN that according to her knowledge Maja Sablewska (Górniak's manager) and Kuba Wojewódzki had been offered to serve as the judges.
 She also added that the third person to join the panel would be a man.
 On 22 December 2010 pudelek.pl reported that Wojewódzki, Sablewska and Metz had already signed their contracts.

 Elżbieta Zapendowska, former judge on Idol was also thought to join the panel, though she denied these rumours.
-My friends call me and gratulate and I don't know for what.
+My friends call me and congratulate me and I don't know for what.
 Nobody from TVN gave me any offers! – she says in an interview with a celebrity magazine Takie jest życie.
 The journal revealed that the final decisions had not been made yet as TVN's programme director, Edward Miszczak was in hospital.
 However he was said to have Kuba Wojewódzki and Maja Sablewska as his favorites.

 Takie jest życie talked to a person connected with TVN who reported that many celebrities and their managers called the network or the director and offered themselves as perfect candidates for the judges.
 Some of them are ready to work for nothing. – he said.
 Tomasz Lubert, Robert Gawliński, Robert Janson and Robert Kozyra were said to be interested in a judging role.
 Krzysztof "Kasa" Kasowski has even published his offer online: I recommend my humble person as a perfect judge on 'X Factor'.
 I have discovered many talents.